techtimefor/runtipi-appstore/apps/bytebot-openrouter/metadata/description.md

 # Bytebot (OpenRouter)

+## WARNING: This app is not installable due to bugs that need to be ressolved, sorry for the inconvenience!

 Bytebot is an open-source AI desktop agent that gives AI its own computer to autonomously complete complex tasks across applications, websites, and documents.

 ---